 Additionally, review our policies on payment processors and adult content:

-The cover image is typically the first thing someone sees when they uncover your game in our browse pages.
-If you don’t have one they'll likely pass over it.
-You can even upload a GIF of your project as the cover image to catch someone’s eye.
+The cover image is typically the first element someone sees when they discover your game on our browse pages.
+If you don’t have one, they'll likely skip over it.
+You can even upload a GIF of your project as the cover image to attract attention.

-If you're using an animated cover image, please make sure it doesn’t have seizure inducing effects.
-(Web Content Accessibility Guidelines)
+If you're using an animated cover image, please ensure it doesn’t have seizure-inducing effects as per the Web Content Accessibility Guidelines.

-Screenshots allow you to easily communicate what your project is.
-Many people browsing for something new will use screenshots to decide if it’s worth their time.
-Just like cover images, screenshots can be GIFs.
+Screenshots are an effective way to visually communicate what your project entails.
+Many users browsing for new content often rely on screenshots to determine if it’s worth their time.
+Just like cover images, screenshots can also be GIFs.
 Feel free to use them if they better represent your project.

-Even if your project is an embedded HTML or Flash game you should provide screenshots.
-We'll display them on other parts of the site.
+Even if your project is an embedded browser game, it’s recommended to provide screenshots.
+We'll display them on different parts of the site.

-If it’s not appropriate to have images for your project, like a text only Twine, don’t feel obligated to try to create them.
+However, if it’s not suitable to have images for your project, such as a text-only Twine, there’s no obligation to upload them.

-Our classification page allows you to choose a language that your project is in.
-If your project has no written or spoken language you may be tempted to choose them all.
-Please don’t do that, instead use the relevant Accessibility classifications such as No text.
+Our classification page enables you to select the language used in your project.
+If your project doesn’t contain any written or spoken language, you might be tempted to select all available languages.
+We strongly advise against this.
+Instead, please utilize the relevant Accessibility classifications, such as No text.

-Only select a language if your project explicitly has a translation or originally is in that language.
+You should only select a language if your project explicitly includes a translation or was originally created in that language.
+Misusing the language options may result in your page being delisted.

 Do not misrepresent the content you are trying to distribute.
 Including, but not limited to: